fraunhofer-izi/uap/doc/source/introduction.rst

 * Data is processed in temporary location.
   If and only if ALL involved processes exited graceful, the output files are copied to the final output directory.
-* The final output directory names are suffixed with a hashtag which is based on the commands executed to generate the output data.
+.. * The final output directory names are suffixed with a hashtag which is based
+..   on the commands executed to generate the output data.
-  Data is not easily overwritten and this helps to check for necessary recomputations.
+..
+Data is not easily overwritten and this helps to check for necessary
+..  recomputations.
 * Processing can be aborted and continued from the command line at any time.
   Failures during data processing do not lead to unstable state of analysis.
 * Errors are reported as early as possible, fail-fast.
-  Tools are checked for availability, and the entire processing pipeline is calculated in advance before jobs are being started or submitted to a cluster.
+  Tools are checked for availability, and the entire processing pipeline is calculated in advance before jobs are started or submitted to a cluster.

 .. _uap-consistency: